ysndr/blog/src/posts/guides/nix-shells.md

 ### Development environments

 Particularly useful combined with tools like [`direnv`](https://direnv.net/), one can leverage the fact that the resulting shell of ~~`nix-shell`~~ `nix develop` includes all declared `buildInputs` and environment variables to put together an environment with all sorts of dependencies and development tools available.
-Importantly, nix will ensure the `setupHook` is run when the shell is opened allowing for some impure setup to happen.
+Importantly, nix will also ensure all `setupHook`s are run when the shell is opened allowing for some impure setup to happen.

 :::{.help}
 A helpful tool to achieve this is `mkShell`.
-This function provides an easy interface to collect packages for an environement.
+This function provides an easy interface to collect packages for an environment.

 ```nix
 pkgs.mkShell = {